C24 H36 N4 O6 S2

 What is romidepsin?

-Romidepsin (brand name: Istodax) is a drug that has been approved by the U.S.for the treatment of certain types of cancer.5 It is also being studied as an as part of a strategy to cure HIV .6–10 As an HIV investigational drug, romidepsin belongs to a group of drugs called .2
+Romidepsin is a drug that has been approved by the U.S.(FDA) under the brand name Istodax for the treatment of certain types of cancer.5 Romidepsin is also being studied as an as part of a strategy to cure HIV .6–10 As an HIV investigational drug, romidepsin belongs to a group of drugs called .2

 How do latency-reversing agents work?